jgato/jgato/random_docs/ztp-zero-touch-all.md

 openshift-marketplace   redhat-operators   Red Hat Operators   grpc   Red Hat     17d
 ```

-### Injecting/Creating your own PolicyGenTemplates
+### Injecting and creating your own PolicyGenTemplates

 In the previous section we have used PGTs with existing templates to facilitate configurations and upgrades.
 When you are using a PGT to create a Policy you will have some of these references to other existing yamls.